45L tax credit for energy efficient homes

 Energy Consultants typically charge an additional $50-200 per plan for this 45L pre-qualification process.

 The 45L tax credit provides developers of energy efficient homes and apartment buildings up to $2,000 per dwelling unit.
 Most projects built to 2016 and 2019 California energy code already exceed these standards and qualify for the 45L tax credit.

 For 45L purposes, a HERS Rater acts as the “Eligible Certifier” for the project and generates the 45L Certificate documentation the project owner needs to claim the tax credit.
-In addition to their normal HERS inspection fees, HERS Raters typically charge a 45L certification fee (per dwelling unit) to provide this documentation.

 This person is who the IRS defines as the “Eligible Certifier”.
 This is typically the project’s HERS Rater.